 FCDesigner is a very complex platform to create application forms using templates or reusable parts from them.

-This lets the user create a lot of application forms reusing small parts with their own structure, texts and validations with the all the complexity you can imagine.
+This lets the user create a lot of application forms reusing small parts with their own structure, texts, and validations with all the complexity you can imagine.

 It's an excellent example of how to use Ruby meta programming.
-We used Ruby on Rails, jQuery, MetaSearch and specially a lot of hard thinking :)
+We used Ruby on Rails, jQuery, MetaSearch and especially a lot of hard thinking :)

 Management of radiological practice has all the needed features to perform the management of a clinic.

 It makes it possible to store patient's information and give them their exam results in a digital way.